-Though a DevOps engineer is not typically writing source code, they will be integrating databases, debugging code from the development team, and automating processes.
-Automation is a critical part of what gives the DevOps lifecycle its speed, and a DevOps engineer will play a primary role in implementing a DevOps automation strategy.
+Although DevOps engineers do not typically write source code, they do integrate databases, debug code from the development team, and automate processes.
+Automation is a critical part of what gives the DevOps lifecycle its speed, and a DevOps engineer plays an important role in implementing a DevOps automation strategy.

 Additionally, a DevOps engineer should have a working knowledge of the languages their team is using to help them understand existing code, review new code, and assist with debugging.